ojas04102024/demo-repo/README.md

 # demo-repo
-this is description of demo-repo
+This is description of demo-repo.
+Author - Ojas